Pupil Premium

 This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.

-Learning and progress from 2021 to 2022 was evidenced by in school assessments, these show that overall children in receipt of pupil premium attained below other groups.
+Learning and progress from 2022 to 2023 was evidenced by in school assessments, these show that overall children in receipt of pupil premium attained below other groups.

 Children in receipt of pupil premium do not attend as well, have more time off and there are a high proportion of late arrivals.

-No children in receipt of pupil premium were excluded, no fixed term temporary and no permanent exclusions.
+No children in receipt of pupil premium were permanently excluded; there were six fixed term temporary exclusions linked to pupils in receipt of pupil premium.

 Externally provided programmes